The Honourable Daphne Guinness Scholarship

-The panel will be scheduled for September/October 2021.
+The panel will be scheduled for October 2023.
 The date will be communicated to shortlisted students.

 The scholarships will provide a contribution of £12,000 towards course costs and living expenses in the first year of the course and £8,000 in the second year of the course.

 Course costs and living expenses payments will be paid in termly instalments to the award recipients.